rballester/tthresh/README.md

 ### Why Tucker?

-Tensor-based compression is non-local, in the sense that all compressed coefficients contribute to the transformation of each individual voxel (in contrast to e.g. wavelet transforms or JPEG for images, which uses a localized DCT transform).
+Tensor-based compression is non-local, in the sense that all compressed coefficients contribute to the reconstruction of each individual voxel (in contrast to e.g. wavelet transforms or JPEG for images, which uses a localized DCT transform).
 This can be computationally demanding but decorrelates the data at all spatial scales, which has several advantages:

 - Very competitive **compression quality**
 - Fine bit-rate **granularity**